hacatu/Number-Theory-Utils/README.md

 If you do not have `lld`, you can switch the line `-fuse-ld=lld` to `-fuse-ld=gold` or remove it in `$(BUILD_ROOT)/ldflags.txt`.

+If running as root in an automated environment, you will need to either pass `ALLOW_ROOT=1` as an option to `make`, or pipe `yes` into `make` to auto accept the safety prompt for running as root.

 ## Linking
 Once the library has been built, it can be linked with C programs by adding the flags `-Lbuild/debug -lnut` or `-L$(BUILD_ROOT) -lnut` to use a different variant build.
 If you're feeling dangerous, you can install